The front of the Happy Burro restaurant - one of the best things to do in Beatty, Nevada

 From time to time the Bureau of Land Management steps and takes some of the wild burros to adoptions centers throughout the western states.
 So if you’ve ever wanted to own a wild donkey from Nevada, here’s your chance.

-9. Peruse the Beatty Museum
+9. Stop by the Beatty Museum

-Learn about the mining boom that shaped Beatty, explore displays on the early pioneers and Native American history, and gain insights into the unique challenges of desert life.
+Learn about the mining boom that shaped Beatty, explore displays on the early pioneers and Native American history and gain insights into the unusual challenges of desert life.
+The Beatty Museum is perfect for history buffs and anyone interested in the interesting stories about this part of the desert.

 How to Get to Beatty, Nevada